Fourth Grade: ELA - Fishtank

 In this unit, students return to working on writing strong literary analysis and opinion paragraphs, building on work done in previous units on topic sentences, supporting details, and strategies for elaboration.
 Across the entire unit, students also use narrative writing as a way to deepen their understanding of the myths and point of view, by rewriting each myth from a different character's point of view.

-In this unit, students will explore the difficulties of having a learning disability and how a learning disability influences the way a person feels about themselves by reading the core text, The Wild Book.
-Throughout the unit, students will be challenged to think about multiple thematic topics—believing in ourselves, accepting differences, persevering through challenges, and trusting in family during difficult times.
-Exploring these themes will allow students to develop a deeper appreciation for people's unique differences and struggles and learn to accept everyone for their strengths.
-It is our goal that this unit, combined with others in the curriculum, will help students see the world as a diverse place, not just in terms of race but also in terms of abilities, and that no matter what, everyone can be successful.
+In this unit, students explore the difficulties of having a learning disability and how a learning disability influences the way a person feels about themselves by reading the core text, The Wild Book.
+Throughout the unit, students are challenged to think about multiple thematic topics—believing in ourselves, accepting differences, and persevering through challenges.
+Exploring these themes allows students to develop a deeper appreciation for people's unique differences and struggles and learn to accept everyone for their strengths.
+It is our goal that this unit, combined with others in the curriculum, helps students see the world as a diverse place, not just in terms of race but also in terms of abilities, and that, no matter what, everyone has unique strengths and can be successful.

 This unit challenges students to deeply analyze how authors develop themes within individual poems and also across a longer work.
-Students will analyze how characters are developed, how word choice and imagery are used to bring power and meaning to different verses, and how the author uses varying experiences to reveal themes.
-Doing deep text analysis of the poems on an individual level and also on a more broad level will help students understand the power of the various themes and how the author develops them.
+Students analyze how characters are developed, how word choice and imagery are used to bring power and meaning to different verses, and how the author uses varying experiences to reveal themes.
+Doing deep text analysis of the poems on an individual level and also on a broader level helps students understand the power of the various themes and how the author develops them.

-Students will also deeply explore the setting, noticing how the setting of a story, in this case, Cuba, influences the way characters behave, foreshadows events, and provides a window into the society where the character lives.
+Students also explore the setting, noticing how the setting of a story, in this case, Cuba in 1912, influences the way characters behave, foreshadows events, and provides a window into the society where the character lives.
 In previous units, students focused on sharing and elaborating on their own ideas when discussing the text.
 In this unit, students begin to build on their classmates' ideas, seeking to genuinely understand what their peers are saying by asking questions, adding on, or engaging in multiple exchanges.

 Students continue to build their writing fluency by writing daily in response to the Target Task and continue to work on crafting opinion and literary analysis paragraphs, focusing on writing strong topic sentences, picking reasons, and using different strategies to elaborate on those reasons.
-Using the mentor texts from the unit as a guide and narrative writing done in previous units, students end the unit by writing a narrative continuation of one of the unit texts.
+Students engage with multiple genres of writing by completing an opinion project that uses their new knowledge of dyslexia to defend a position, an informational project that allows them to choose a topic and deepen their understanding of learning disabilities, and a narrative project that challenges them to write a continuation of one of the unit stories.